 The playing area.

-Perhaps something is missing.
-Here is a fretless zither (sometimes referred to as a guitar zither).
-It too has a left side and a right side.
+On this instrument there is just a succession of strings side by side, with no indication of what string is at what pitch.
+Perhaps something is missing that was once on this instrument.
+Below is a fretless zither (sometimes referred to as a guitar zither).
+Like the bell harp and fairy bells it has a left side and a right side but the strings don't follow the FRAS principle.
 The left side has strings arranged to give a few chords for accompaniment.
-The right side on these sort of instruments is usually diatonic but some, like this one, are chromatic.
+The right side on this kind of instrument is usually diatonic but some, like this one, are chromatic.
+Unlike bell harps and fairy bells, the strings on the right side ascend in pitch from left- right.

 Chromatic, fretless zither.
 (CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=122268)